 - All animals must be stalled in the barns throughout the day, regardless of heat, space, or other conditions.
 There shall be NO stalling at trailers during the day.
 Exhibitors who are uncooperative with this rule risk being disqualified from competition.

-- No personal, family, or farm signs of any kind allowed in the stalling or tack area.
+- It is recommended that no personal, family, or farm signs of any kind are used in the stalling or tack States like to create unity.

-- Classes and divisions will be broken as proportionately to age and class size as possible, and will be guided by the class break allowances of the ASA National Show specifications.
+- Classes and divisions will be broken as proportionately to age and class size as possible and will be guided by the class break allowances of the ASA National Show specifications.
 Class breaks will be posted at least one day prior to the day of the show and are at the discretion of the ASA staff.
 Once class breaks are posted, they are final and there will be no further discussion.

 Additional ShorthornPlus Show Regulations

 - Eligible heifers must be born on or after Sept.
-1, 2015, and on or prior to March 31, 2017.
-ShorthornPlus animals must be 50% Shorthorn blood concentration or higher to be eligible for ShorthornPlus shows (see ASA rule: Sec.3, B6a).
+1, 2019, and on or prior to March 31, 2021.
+ShorthornPlus females must be 50% Shorthorn blood concentration or higher to be eligible for ShorthornPlus shows (see ASA rule: Sec.3, B6a).
 ShorthornPlus heifers/steers/cow-calves will have green registration papers and will be eligible to show only in the ShorthornPlus heifer/steer/cow-calf classes.

 - To be eligible to show in the ShorthornPlus Cow/Calf Division, both the cow and calf must meet the 50% Shorthorn blood concentration rule and calves must be of equal or higher percentage than their dams.
 Purebred Shorthorn cows with a ShorthornPlus calf at side are eligible to show in the ShorthornPlus Cow/Calf division.

-- All single entry heifers shown in the ShorthornPlus Owned and Bred and Owned Shows must be weaned and cannot be nursing at the Junior National, unless they are also entered as a Cow/Calf Pair.
-No nurse cows allowed on grounds except for those entered and exhibiting in the cow/calf class.
+- All single-entry heifers shown in the ShorthornPlus Owned and Bred and Owned Shows must be weaned and cannot be nursing at the Junior National, unless they are also entered as a Cow/Calf Pair.
+No nurse cows allowed on grounds except for those entered and checked-in for the cow/calf class.

 Additional Purebred Female Show Regulations

-- All single entry heifers shown in the Owned and Bred and Owned Shows must be weaned and cannot be nursing at the Junior National, unless they are also entered as a Cow/Calf Pair.
-No nurse cows allowed on grounds except for those entered and exhibiting in the cow/calf class.
+- All single-entry heifers shown in the Owned and Bred & Owned Shows must be weaned and cannot be nursing at the Junior National, unless they are also entered as a Cow/Calf Pair.
+No nurse cows allowed on grounds except for those entered and checked-in for the cow/calf class.

 - To show in the Bred & Owned show, the animal must be purebred (15/16 or higher), bred by the individual junior exhibitor (must own cow at time of breeding), owned and shown by the individual junior exhibitor.
 For embryo transplant (ET) calves, the junior must have been the owner of the dam at time of the flush and in junior’s name must be listed as the sole “breeder” on the registration certificate.